Top 10 Things To Do In Tahiti

 7. Explore the Mape Forest at the Harrison Smith Botanical Garden

-Start by snacking with the resident Galapagos turtle (if he’s still around) and explore the beautiful grounds of the botanical gardens – with wild palm trees, lily ponds, and lotuses around every corner.
+Explore the beautiful grounds of the Harrison Smith Botanical Gardens, with its wild palm trees, lily ponds, and lotuses around every corner.
 The highlight is the mape forest, simply enchanting.
 Also known as the Tahitian Chestnut, this incredible tree’s roots will swirl in any direction until finding some water (which is never too far around here…).

 6. Swim In Black Sand Beaches